Office Visits and Orthopaedic Care After COVID-19

 While always important, cleanliness and room sterilization have also increased.
 Surfaces will be wiped down more frequently, handwashing and sanitation stations will be more available and there will be less physical contact.

-Some patients develop a strong attachment to their doctor and his or her staff, so the need for social distancing may be disappointing for some as we merge into our “next normal.”
+Some patients develop a strong attachment to their doctor and the doctor's staff, so the need for social distancing may be disappointing for some as we merge into our “next normal.”
 The delivery of healthcare is complicated.
 Changes brought about by COVID-19 have added to this complexity but have also provided more opportunities and options.

 Contributed and/or Updated by